yale-winter/Draw-Note-Unity-Hololens-2-Sprint/README.md

 There is 3 ways to interact:

-1. The User's Gaze is directed at the Button from a distance, and then they make the Air Tap gesture. (focus gaze then right click in emulator)
+1. The User's Gaze is directed at the Button from a distance, and then they make the Air Tap gesture (focus gaze then right click in emulator)
 2. The User says the Voice Command associated with the button/action ex.
-"RED", "DRAW", "STOP".
+"RED", "DRAW", "STOP"
-3. The User does a nearby hand interaction, by actually pressing the button with their finger.
+3. The User does a nearby hand interaction, by actually pressing the button with their finger

 There are two Menus that are context dependant:
 1. Small Note Drawing Menu - Is smaller and is active while the User is drawing.
 It simply directs the user to say "STOP" to stop, and it has a Stop Button